azamat1696/react-ornek/README.md

     sudo n stable

-### for styling styled-components we can use or App.module.css and we can access like object
+### for styling styled-components we can use or App1.module.css and we can access like object
     npm i styled-components